firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 matching_movies = Movie.where(id: the_id)
 ```

-(We could even drop the parentheses, but that's very much optional.
-Just keep it in mind when you see other people's code.)

 In AD1, we were very deliberate in the three steps to get an `ActiveRecord` instance (a single row of a table) compared to an `ActiveRecord:Relation` (many rows of a table):

 ```ruby